Inspirateur/packed-uints/README.md

 # packed-uints
 Array of uints that scales from u4 to u32 to minimize wasted space while still being fast.
+Credits to [Martin Janin](https://github.com/Involture) for working on the implementation!

 This is a very specialized structure with niche applications, in my case it's for storing Bloc data in Chunks for a voxel game.